ibm-cloud-docs/containers/health-audit.md

 The following example uses the `icr.io/ibm/ibmcloud-kube-audit-to-ibm-cloud-logs` image to forward logs to {{site.data.keyword.logs_full_notm}}.
 If you only need a proof of concept, you may skip the [secure setup step](#secure-setup).
 For a more automated solution, configure and maintain your own log forwarding image.
 {: important}

-Previously the, `icr.io/ibm/ibmcloud-kube-audit-to-logdna` was used to forward logs.
-This image is deprecated and support ends soon.
-Update your log forwarding setup to use the `icr.io/ibm/ibmcloud-kube-audit-to-ibm-cloud-logs` instead.
-{: note}

 The Kubernetes audit system in your cluster consists of an audit webhook, a log collection service and web server app, and a logging agent.
 The webhook collects the Kubernetes API server events from your cluster master.
 The log collection service is a Kubernetes `ClusterIP` service that is created from an image from the public {{site.data.keyword.cloud_notm}} registry.
 This service exposes a simple HTTP web server app that is exposed only on the cluster's network.
 The web server app parses the log data from the audit webhook and creates each log as a unique JSON line.
 Finally, the logging agent forwards the logs from the web server app to {{site.data.keyword.logs_full_notm}}, where you can view the logs.